 The Adel DeSoto Minburn Community School District Gifted and Talented Education (GATE) Program supports the needs of K-12 advanced learners through multiple levels of service.
-At the elementary level, K-1 students are not formally identified for the GATE program.
-K-1 students are served through the Extended Learning Program (ELP).
+At the elementary level, K-2 students are not formally identified for the GATE program.
+K-2 students are served through the Extended Learning Program (ELP).
 The GATE instructor and classroom teachers collaborate to identify students who are in need of ELP services.
 ELP groups are planned and implemented by the GATE instructor.
 Groups are fluid and change throughout the year to best meet the needs of all learners, both in their classroom and outside of it.
 A student may participate in an ELP group for part of the year or the entire year.
 Participation in an ELP group in past grades carries no implication for participation in future grades.

-Participation in Extended Learning Program groups carries no implication for future GATE services in 2nd grade and beyond.
-Formal whole-grade screening for highly gifted students will occur at 2nd grade, and again at fifth grade, in order to identify students for the GATE program.
+Participation in Extended Learning Program groups carries no implication for future GATE services in 3rd grade and beyond.
+It appears that a child's achievement scores tend to "level out" during third grade and ability becomes more evident; thus screening for highly gifted students can be completed to identify students in need of GATE (Gifted and Talented Education) services beginning in the 3rd grade.
+Formal whole-grade screening for highly gifted students will occur at third grade, and again at fifth grade, in order to identify students for the GATE program.
 The process of whole-grade screening recognizes that giftedness is developmental, creativity and learning abilities peak at various times, and that each student has an individual learning profile.

-The intermediate level program (grades 5-6) has three levels of service, which may be used to meet the needs of identified students.
+The intermediate level program (grades 3-4) has three levels of service, which may be used to meet the needs of identified students.
 The GATE instructor, with input from the student, classroom teachers, and parents, will prepare a P.E.P.
 (Personalized Educational Plan) to include the level(s) of service needed to meet the student's individual needs.
+For more information about GATE services please refer to the GATE Handbook.